Evoked Potentials Studies

 - If you are asked to remove clothing, you will be given a gown to wear.

 - You will be asked to relax in a reclining chair or lie on a bed.

 - A paste will be used to attach the electrodes.
 The electrodes will be positioned depending on which type of evoked potentials test is being performed.

 Visual evoked response:

-You will be seated about three feet away from a screen.
+- You will be seated a few feet away from a screen.

-You will sit in a soundproof room and be asked to wear earphones.
+- You will sit in a soundproof room wearing earphones.

 Somatosensory evoked response:

 - Electrodes will be placed on the scalp and at one or more locations on your body, such as the wrist, back of the knee, or the lower back.

 - Small, painless electrical shocks will be delivered through the electrodes placed on the body.